iTwin/itwinjs-core/docs/presentation/Hierarchies/NodeArtifactsRule.md

 > TypeScript type: [NodeArtifactsRule]($presentation-common).

 > **Performance note:** The rule is costly performance-wise and should only be used in very limited amount of specific cases where
-> hidden child nodes need to be used to used to determine parent node's visibility.
+> hidden child nodes need to be used to determine parent node's visibility.

 Node artifacts rules are used to create and assign artifacts to specific nodes.
 The artifacts can be accessed when evaluating parent node's `hideExpression` to decide whether it should be hidden or not.